Jimzical/JyroCity/README.md

 # Gyro-Socket

-A sort of simple Wii U simulator that lets you use your phone as a Wii Remote to  fly around a city
+A fun game to Fly around a city using just your phone by scanning a QR code to connect to the website

 Uses the `Gyroscope` of your phone to control the plane in the simulator which is connected using `Sockets` and then the game is displayed on the website with the help of `Three.js`